-The Economic Operator shall keep these records for a minimum of 5 years, or longer where it is required by the relevant national authority.
+The Economic Operator shall keep these records for a minimum of five (5) years, or longer where required by the relevant national authority.

-5.5 Qualification and Training of Employees
+4.5 Qualification and Training of Employees

-The Economic Operator has to ensure that all members of staff responsible for and working on the implementation and maintenance of the sustainability, GHG, traceability and chain of custody requirements shall be competent and have the needed training, education, skills and experience.
+The Economic Operator must ensure that all members of staff responsible for and working on the implementation and maintenance of the sustainability, GHG, traceability and chain of custody requirements are competent and have the necessary training, education, skills and experience.

-The Economic Operator has to establish and implement a training plan regarding the critical control points and covering the positions involved in its chain of custody system.
+The Economic Operator must establish and implement a training plan regarding the critical control points and covering the position(s) involved in its chain of custody system.

-The Economic Operator must keep records of the trainings provided to staff in relation to this scheme.
+The Economic Operator must keep records of the trainings provided to its staff as pertain to this scheme.

-6 Requirements for the Chain of Custody
+5. Requirements for the Chain of Custody

-6.1 Mass Balancing
+5.1 Mass Balancing

-According to the RED II, Economic Operators shall provide evidence that the sustainability and GHG saving criteria of the RED II have been fulfilled.
-The traceability and evidence of the sustainability characteristics of products are achieved through the application of the traceability measures as described in Chapter 5 of this document and the application of the mass balance method.
-This ensures that the sustainability characteristics remain assigned to consignments of RFNBOs and raw materials, and that the amount of RFNBOs, other fuels and materials withdrawn at any stage of the supply chain does not exceed the amount supplied.
+According to Revised Directive EU/2018/2001, Economic Operators shall provide evidence that the sustainability and GHG savings criteria of Revised Directive EU/2018/2001 have been fulfilled.
+The traceability and evidence of the sustainability characteristics of products are achieved by applying the traceability measures described in Chapter 4 of this document and the mass balance method.
+This ensures that all sustainability characteristics remain assigned to the appropriate consignments of RFNBOs and raw materials, and that the amount of RFNBOs, other fuels and materials withdrawn at any stage of the supply chain does not exceed the amount supplied.

 According to Art.
-30(1) of RED II Economic Operators shall use a mass balance system that allows the physical mix of fuels and materials with different sustainability and GHG emissions saving characteristics and non-renewable fuels and materials.
-The information about the sustainability characteristics and the size of the consignments with differing sustainability and GHG emissions saving characteristics has to remain assigned to the mixture.
-The mass balance also allows consignments with differing energy content to be mixed for the purpose of further processing, given that the size of the consignments is adjusted according to their energy content.
-The exact amounts and sustainability characteristics of RFNBOs that leave any element along the supply chain must be documented and must never exceed the amount of RFNBOs, fuels and materials that enter the respective element.
+30(1) of Revised Directive EU/2018/2001, Economic Operators shall use a mass balance system that allows the physical mixing of fuels and materials with different sustainability and GHG emissions saving characteristics and non-renewable fuels and materials.
+The information about the sustainability characteristics and size of consignments with differing sustainability and GHG emissions saving characteristics must remain assigned to the mixture.
+The mass balance system also allows for consignments with differing energy content to be mixed for the purpose of further processing, given that the size of the consignments is adjusted according to their energy content.
+The exact amounts and sustainability characteristics of RFNBOs that leave any element along the supply chain must be documented and shall never exceed the amount of RFNBOs, fuels and materials that entered the respective element.

-Economic Operators shall apply the following rules in the implementation of the mass balance system:
+Economic Operators shall apply the following rules when implementing the mass balance system: